 We continue to offer MyUPMC Video Visits for preventive and other care.
 But it is safe to come into the hospital for routine and emergency care.

 Read on to find steps we’re taking to keep you safe.

 Subscribe for Updates and Information from UPMC

 Safety at UPMC During the COVID-19 Pandemic

-- Rigorous cleaning with hospital-based disinfectants.
+- We perform regular, rigorous cleaning of our facilities with hospital-based disinfectants.